Ulster Resistance: Aftermath

 In the late 1980s some former members broke away naming themselves Resistance.
-It is believed to have joined the Combined Loyalist Military Command, although it has long since faded.
+It is believed to have joined the Combined Loyalist Military Command (CLMC), although it has long since faded.
+In April 1991 after the CLMC announced its existence and an immediate, time-limited ceasefire The Irish Press reported that the CLMC consisted of five paramilitary leaders representing the UFF, UVF, Red Hand Commando and a group known as Resistance.
+Later, when the ceasefire ended in July, the paper listed Ulster Resistance as one of the groups making up the CLMC.

+In February 2004 a group calling itself "Ulster Resistance 'A' Company (Ballymena)" threatened landlords in Ballymena who failed to evict known drug dealers.
+The warning followed a hoax bomb planted at the home of a man who had recently appeared in court on a drugs charge.

 In a front-page article on 10 June 2007, the Sunday Life reported that Ulster Resistance were still active and armed.
 A statement released by the group claimed that it had "the capability and resources to strike with deadly force".
 A photo accompanying the article showed two masked men posing with automatic rifles beside a banner which read "Ulster Resistance C Division".
 A spokesman purporting to represent the organisation claimed it had the "capability and resources to strike with deadly force" and also that the group had members in Armagh, Fermanagh, south Londonderry and Tyrone and "a presence" in Belfast.